 First Alert Forecast: nippy November winds...

 WILMINGTON, N.C.
 (WECT) - Hello!
-Your First Alert Forecast opens with a bright but brisk and chilly Friday across the Cape Fear Region.
-Expect sunshine, north winds gusting more than 20 mph at times, and high temperatures only in the lower and middle 60s.
-As readings will dive through the 50s and 40s after the 5:04 p.m. sunset, make sure you keep your jacket handy for any evening plans!
+Your First Alert Forecast features a chilly Friday night across the Cape Fear Region.
+Readings will dive through the 50s and 40s after the 5:04 p.m. sunset, make sure you keep your jacket handy for any evening plans!

 Your First Alert Forecast continues with a cold Saturday morning with daybreak temperatures in the 30s and possibly a frost layer in some corners.
 Expect daytime temperatures to moderate through the 60s Saturday, Sunday, and Monday before a sharp, wintry cold front smacks highs back to around 50 by Tuesday.
 Chances for needed rain will remain slim through the period, peaking at 40% Monday.